 On June 16, 2016, the Company entered into an option and joint venture agreement (the "Agreement") with privately-held Golden Tiger Minerals Inc. ("Golden Tiger").
-The Company has been granted an option to acquire up to an 80% undivided interest in Golden Tiger's leasehold rights to the Medicine Springs property in Elko County, Nevada.
+The Company was granted an option to acquire up to an 80% undivided interest in Golden Tiger's leasehold rights to the Medicine Springs property in Elko County, Nevada.
+Golden Tiger defaulted on payments due to the owners of the Medicine Springs property and, as a result, the owners terminated the lease agreement with Golden Tiger.
+The Company wrote off all costs (\$179,001) related to this project as of October 31, 2016.
+Prior to the termination of the lease, the Company paid US\$50,000 and issued 200,000 shares (Note 4(vii)).